 Just a few years ago, companies almost systematically had to go through Excel to obtain their reports or to implement complex and costly data management platforms.

-For the Microsoft Dynamics 365 universe, it is only as of 2011 that charts and dashboards are made accessible via CRM.
+For the Microsoft Dynamics 365 ecosystem, it is only as of 2011 that charts and dashboards are made accessible via CRM.
 And since the arrival of Dynamics 365 in 2016, many options continue to be added in order to benefit from the latest technological advances in data analysis preparation and delivery while allowing fluid consumption through the Dynamics 365 application or mobility.
 This allows you to save time and to make the best decisions.

 The latest business intelligence approaches will allow you to resolve a good majority of significant CRM issues.
 This will be the topic of our next articles.